porterhau5/bash-honeyport/README.md

 Navigate to install dir:
 <pre>cd /root/hp/</pre>
 Specify port for netcat to listen on:
-<pre>./hp-redhat.sh &lt;port to listen on&gt;</pre>
+<pre>./hp-redhat &lt;port to listen on&gt;</pre>

-Example: <pre>./hp-redhat.sh 4444</pre>
+Example: <pre>./hp-redhat 4444</pre>

 Requirements
 ------------
-netcat should be installed on the system. netcat and iptables should be on your $PATH.
+netcat should be installed on the system. netcat and iptables should be in your $PATH.

 Background
 ----------
 I first came across this notion of a "honeyport" in a presentation I attended by John Strand titled "Offensive Countermeasures".
 The website for the Offensive Countermeasures movement can be found here: http://www.offensivecountermeasures.com/

 The idea behind this tool is to identify and block any hosts that connect to a port on a system that has no legitimate purpose.
-Hosts that do so are either misconfigured, malicious, or compromised, and should be responded to approrpriately.
+Hosts that do so are either misconfigured, malicious, or compromised, and should be responded to appropriately.
 It's ideal to integrate the output log from this tool into a SIM/SIEM.

 This tool works by setting up a netcat listener on a specified TCP port.
 Any host that makes a full connection (completes the TCP 3-Way Handshake) will be added to an iptables DROP rule.
 All input received from the offending host after the 3-WHS is routed to /dev/null.
 Once the connection terminates, the iptables DROP rule is added, iptables are saved, some metadata is sent to a log file, and the netcat process is restarted.